cchandel-dev/Library-Management-System/README.md

 # Library-Management-System

+To run this program follow these steps.

+    1. Clone this repo
+    2. Open Library.sln in Microsoft Visual Studio
-NOTE: To run this project please set Startup Project to the QTWidgetsApplication-LMS project and then run the sln.
+    3. Set Startup Project to the QTWidgetsApplication-LMS project
+    4. Build and Run!

 This is a Library Management System which allows; the addition of new books and their deletion,  while providing the ability to search and sort the list view in a variety of ways.
 UI generated in QT.